bradencarlson/math-1123/README.md

 Please note that these will change from semester to semester, and do not necessarily represent the course contents.

-If you are a student wishing to see the notes from a particular class period, you are likely looking for the `pdfs` folder where the actual notes are stored.
-Alternatively, use the links below.

 ## Links to Lecture Notes

 <details>